Inside Beauty and Health

 Exercises for girls.

-romance story.
+An indespensable romance story.
 Margaret Grant was most likely a pen name used by Macfadden.

 Inside the back cover was an ad for free pictures of classical nudes and semi-nude figures.